Linear growth of quantum circuit complexity

 \section{Proof of the main theorem and lemmata}

 In this appendix, we prove Lemma~\ref{lemma:locus}, Lemma~\ref{lemma:pointofhighrank}, and the main theorem.
 The proofs rely on the topics reviewed in Appendix~\ref{app_Alg_Review}, as well as the following notation and concepts.
 In differential geometry, the rank of $F^A$ at the point $x = (U_1, U_2, \ldots, U_R)$ is defined as the rank of the derivative $D_xF^A$.
 Mapping lists of gates to unitaries, $F$ is a complicated object.
 We can more easily characterize a map from real numbers to real numbers.
-Related is a map from Hermitian operators to Hermitian operators: $n$ qubits occupy a state represented by a $2^n \times 2^n$ Hermitian operator, which has $(2^n)^2 = 4^n$ real parameters.
+Related is a map from Hermitian operators to Hermitian operators: An $n$-qubit state evolves under a Hamiltonian represented by a $2^n \times 2^n$ Hermitian operator, which has $(2^n)^2 = 4^n$ real parameters.
 Therefore, for convenience, we shift focus from unitaries to their Hermitian generators.
 We construct a map whose domain is the algebra $\mathfrak{su}(4)^{\times R} \simeq \rr^{15R}$ that generates SU$(4)^{\times R}$.
 The range is the set of $n$-qubit Hermitian operators, $\mathfrak{su}(2^n) \simeq \rr^{4^n}$.
 We construct such a map from three steps, depicted by the dashed lines in Fig.~\ref{fig_Chart}.

 The first step is a chart, a diffeomorphism that maps one manifold to another invertibly.
 Our chart acts on the algebra $\mathfrak{su}(4)^{\times R}$ that generates $\mathrm{SU}(4)^{\times R}$.
 To define the chart, we parameterize an element $H$ of the $j^{\rm th}$ copy of $\mathfrak{su}(4)$: